Coastline Capital Fund Management

-Verifiying Accredited Investor Status
+Verifying Accredited Investor Status.

 In order to invest in a private placement offering, the Sponsor needs to verify the status of an Investor.
 The SEC provides definitions for individuals and entities that are considered Accredited Investors.
 These definitions are described in Rule 501 of Regulation D. You can see the definitions here and here:

-If the offering is organized under Regulation D, Rule 506(b), it may accept a maximum of 100 Investors, 35 of which may be “sophisticated” but unaccredited Investors.
+If the offering is issued under a Regulation D, Rule 506(b) exemption, it may accept a maximum of 100 Investors, 35 of which may be “sophisticated” but unaccredited Investors.
 The remaining 65 Investors must be accredited according to the SEC’s definitions.
 For the 506(b), the Sponsor relies on the Investor to self-identify as accredited or unaccredited.
 Typically, the Subscription Agreement (or a “Suitability Questionnaire”) will have a section that requires the potential investor to check the categories that describe their accredited or unaccredited but “sophisticated investor” status and what part of the definition they are using for this.
 The potential Investor is clearly and unambiguously indicating their status and signing their name to confirm it.
 If the potential Investor is accepted by the Sponsor, invests in the offering, becomes dissatisfied for some reason, this person should not be able to use their accredited or unaccredited status as a defense or source of complaint.

 One of the drawbacks of the 506(b) offering is that the sponsor is not allowed to use general solicitation.
 He or she can only offer the securities to someone with whom he or she has a pre-existing relationship.
 The 506(c) offering changed that and allows general solicitation.
 However, the SEC required that only Accredited Investors could invest in a 506(c) offering AND the Sponsor had to take “reasonable steps” to verify the Investor’s status.
 “Reasonable steps” is a vague phrase and open to interpretation.
 Fortunately, the SEC provided “safe harbor” methods to prove accredited status.
 If a Sponsor can show evidence using one of these methods, he or she is deemed to have taken “reasonable steps” to determine an investor’s status.
 If a Sponsor doesn’t use a “safe harbor” method, he or she should be ready to articulate what “reasonable steps” were taken to verify an investor’s status.
 (An example would be a lengthy business relationship with the Sponsor and the potential Investor where the Sponsor had detailed knowledge of the Investor’s business, wealth, or income.)